Cinematography is the art and craft of making motion pictures by capturing a story visually.

 3-point lighting is a very common lighting setup but there are many styles and approaches to lighting.
 For example, Rembrandt lighting brings a lot of dimension to lighting a subject's face and chiaroscuro lighting is ideal to convey dark and dangerous situations.
 Lighting in real time can be a challenge; that's why it's so important to game plan in advance.

-Check out part two of our Cinematography Techniques series with one of the best cinematographers, Roger Deakins.
+Lighting in real time can be challenging, which is why planning ahead is essential.
+Check out part two of our Cinematography Techniques series with one of the best cinematographers, Roger Deakins for deeper insight into lighting choices.

 RELATED POSTS